MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 `ICoreWebView2Environment` except for crashpad process.
 This provide the same list of `ProcessInfo`s as what's provided in `GetProcessInfos`.
-Plus, this also provide the list of associated `FrameInfo`s actively running (showing UI elements) in the renderer process.
+Plus, this also provide the list of associated `FrameInfo`s actively running (showing or hiding UI elements) in
+the renderer process.

 * We propose to add the new interface `CoreWebView2ProcessExtendedInfo` which has `AssociatedFrameInfo` and `ProcessInfo` properties.
-We use the `AssociatedFrameInfo` API to provide a list of `FrameInfo`s actively running (showing UI elements) in the asscociated renderer process.
+We use the `AssociatedFrameInfo` API to provide a list of `FrameInfo`s actively running (showing or hiding UI elements) in the asscociated renderer process.
 We use `ProcessInfo` to provide corresponding process information.

 * We propose extending `CoreWebView2` and `CoreWebView2Frame` to include